prestonlimlianjie/moh-vaccinegov/index.md

           description: Frequently asked questions
           url: /faq/
   - infobar:
+      title: "Appointment slots are now open for healthcare and frontline workers."
-      title: "Not open for public registration yet.
+      description: "Appointment slots are not open for public registration.
 More details coming soon."
-      url: " "
+      url: ""
 ---